insujang/insujang.github.io/_posts/2017-05-31-implementing-and-using-custom-intel-sgx-trusted-library.markdown

 - A header including the definition of the function (`static_trusted/another_trusted.h`)
 - A binary library file that is linked (`libtrusted.sgx.static.lib.a`)

-Add this information into the makefile for trusted enclave.
+Add this information into the makefile for an application enclave.

 ![sgx_eclipse_trusted_new_function3](/assets/images/170531/sgx_eclipse_trusted_new_function3.png){: .center-image}